 Serve this chicken with rice or make homemade edamame and roasted corn salad!
 Grilling the chicken will give it a delicious smoky flavor.

-This quick teriyaki chicken recipe is bound to become a new household favorite.
+When it comes to Japanese food, this quick and easy teriyaki chicken is one of my favorites!
 With tender chicken and a tangy sauce, it’s perfect for the entire family.

 Cutting your chicken into even chunks beforehand helps it cook quickly and gets this meal on your table in a flash.
 All you need is 15 minutes!

 Pour your teriyaki sauce into the pan as soon as the chicken chunks finish cooking.